MattHalloran/StartupFromScratch/docs/setup-kubernetes-cluster.md

     *   **Refer extensively to your project's `k8s/README.md` file.** It contains detailed information and configurations for setting up VSO, `VaultAuth`, `VaultConnection`, and `VaultSecret` resources.

 ### c.
 Persistent Storage
-Vrooli's PostgreSQL and Redis instances (if deployed as part of the chart) require persistent storage.
+PostgreSQL (managed by PGO) and Redis (managed by Spotahome Operator) require persistent storage.
+Configuration for this is handled within their respective sections (`pgoPostgresql` and `spotahomeRedis`) in the Helm chart's `values.yaml`.
-*   Managed Kubernetes services like DOKS provide default `StorageClass` resources.
-DigitalOcean Block Storage is typically used.
+*   Managed Kubernetes services like DOKS provide default `StorageClass` resources (e.g., using DigitalOcean Block Storage).
+The operators will typically use these defaults if no specific `storageClassName` is provided in the `values.yaml` for their storage requests.
-*   Your Helm chart (`k8s/chart/templates/pvc.yaml` and the `persistence` sections in `values.yaml`) defines PersistentVolumeClaims (PVCs).
-These should automatically bind to available persistent storage in DOKS using the default storage class.
+*   **PostgreSQL Backups (pgBackRest with PGO):**
+    *   The default configuration in `values.yaml` for PGO's pgBackRest uses a PersistentVolumeClaim (PVC) for storing backups.
+This is suitable for development and testing.
+    *   **For production environments, it is critical to configure pgBackRest to use external, durable object storage like AWS S3, Google Cloud Storage (GCS), or Azure Blob Storage.** This ensures backup data is safe from cluster-level failures.
+    *   To do this, you would need to:
+        1. Set up an S3 bucket (or equivalent) and create appropriate access credentials (e.g., IAM user/role with necessary S3 permissions).
+        2. Store these credentials securely, for example, in HashiCorp Vault, and configure VSO to sync them as a Kubernetes Secret.
+        3. Modify the `pgoPostgresql.backups.pgBackRest.repos` section in your `values-prod.yaml` to define an S3 repository type, referencing the bucket name, region, endpoint (if not AWS S3 standard), and the Kubernetes Secret containing the credentials.
+Refer to the [Crunchy Data PGO documentation](https://access.crunchydata.com/documentation/postgres-operator/latest/tutorial/backups/) for detailed S3 configuration examples.
+*   **Redis Persistence:**
+    *   The Spotahome Redis Operator also uses PVCs for Redis data.
+Ensure the `spotahomeRedis.redis.storage.keepAfterDeletion` is set to `true` in `values-prod.yaml` to prevent data loss if the `RedisFailover` custom resource is accidentally deleted.
-*   If you encounter issues, you might need to check the available storage classes in your cluster (`kubectl get storageclass`) and ensure your PVCs or `values.yaml` specify a valid one if the default is not suitable.
+*   If you encounter issues with PVC binding, check available storage classes (`kubectl get storageclass`) and ensure your `values.yaml` (or environment-specific overrides) correctly specify a `storageClassName` if the default is not suitable.

 ### d.
 Ingress Controller (for External Access)
 To expose Vrooli services (especially the UI and server API) to the internet via HTTP/HTTPS, you'll typically use an Ingress controller.